Who are the Palestinian prisoners released in exchange for Israeli hostages?

 In 2019, after Zubeidi had already served years in prison for attacks in the early 2000s, Israel arrested him again over his alleged involvement in shooting attacks that targeted buses of Israeli settlers but caused no injuries.

-Zubeidi, who was released Thursday, had been awaiting trial in prison.
+Zubeidi, who was released Thursday into the West Bank, had been awaiting trial in prison.
 He denies the charges, saying that he gave up militancy to focus on his political activism after the intifada.

 In 2021, he and five other prisoners tunneled out of a maximum-security prison in northern Israel, an escape that helped solidify Zubeidi’s image among Palestinians as a folk hero.
 All six were recaptured days later.